plantanapp/documentation/docs/important-notes/upgrading-dnnsharp-to-plant-an-app.md

 ### `Known Incompatibilities`

 * [ ] Some versions of 2sxc content are incompatible with AppBuilder version 1.12.91.
 Install the latest version of 2sxc before installing AppBuilder.

+### `Yellow screen errors / DLL incompatibilities`

+* When upgrading or updating modules 'left over' dll's can cause a yellow screen of death, the site is broken and can't be accessed anymore.
+The LCE must then access the file system by Remote Desktop connection, FTP (or some control panel file system tool).
+* In many cases this type of problem occur when a module has been deleted (through DNN extensions page), but the files were kept that is (when the remove files checkbox has not been checked).
+* Finding which dll is the culprit can be difficult.
+The error message may give some information.
+For avt.xxxx.dll or dnnsharp.xxxx.dll we advise to check the version number.
+It should match the other dll's